-I've put together a step-by-step course that will show you exactly how to have your own self-hosted WordPress site up and running in 30 minutes or less....even if you're a complete technophobe and have never done anything like this before.
+I've put together a 100% free step-by-step tutorial that will show you exactly how to have your own self-hosted WordPress site up and running in 30 minutes or less....even if you're a complete technophobe and have never done anything like this before.

 Thirty minutes from now you could be the proud owner of a brand new blog!